The Baffling World of Polish Months

 As befits harvest time, August’s name derives from sierp, meaning ‘a sickle’, the tool that’s been used for reaping crops ever since people can remember.
 In case you’re wondering, the name for harvest time in Polish is żniwa, with the annual festival of Dożynki following soon after in September.

 7 Paintings That Capture The Beauty of Polish Autumn

 Yet another link to plants in September.
 This month’s name derives from wrzos, meaning ‘heather’.
 Heather looks most beautiful in the autumn, obviously.

-Possibly the most poetic month name, November’s Polish equivalent comes from liście (leaves) and padać (fall).
-Yes, essentially it means that time of year when leaves fall.
+Possibly the most poetic month name, November’s Polish equivalent comes from liście (leaves) and padać (to fall).
+Yes, essentially, it means that time of year when leaves fall.

 - *Caution: ‘Listopad’ in Croatian means October!

 For the root of December, gruda is a lump of earth, likely one which has been coagulated by freezing cold.
 Yes, it’s definitely winter again...

 Written Mikołaj Gliński, 14 Apr 2017